 - Medical Papers – Details regarding their medical history.

 - Discharge Papers – When, where they were discharged and their rank at the time.

 - Army Form B103 – Which gives details about the soldier’s army career.

 Household Cavalry and Guards Regiments

-Fortunately, records pertaining to both the Household Cavalry and the Guards Regiments survive as they were note stored at the War Office in London.
+Fortunately, records about both the Household Cavalry and the Guards Regiments survive as they were note stored at the War Office in London.

 The Household Cavalry collection can be located in the WO400 series.

-Each of the Guards Regiments are housed in their own service records.
+Each of the Guards Regiments is housed in its own service records.

 Where to Find British Army Service Records

 There are other options available to you if you cannot find these records in your home or your relatives cannot help you.
 It does depend on your ancestor’s regiment and rank, and also when they saw active duty.